 In the photo below: Composer Solomon Epstein (1939-2018); Agawam, Massachusetts, February 21st, 2016.
 ICAMus Archive. © ICAMus and The Solomon Epstein Collection.

 In the photo above: Solomon Epstein (1939-2018).
 WATER SONGS.
 Monodrama in one act for dramatic soprano and chamber ensemble with piano.
-Text by Gabriele Lanci.
+Text by Gabriel Lanci.
 Unpublished manuscript score, 42 pages. ©1988 by Solomon Epstein and Gabriel Lanci.
 The ICAMus Archive, Ann Arbor, Michigan USA, © ICAMus - The Solomon Epstein Collection 2019.

 Composer’s note on cover page: «The subject of this work is the struggle between the effort to remember and the forces that erode memory.»